etzelm/consistent-graph-store-api/README.md

 ## Environment Variables Used

 - _"PARTITIONS"_ is used to keep track of all other active server hosts in our system
-- _"IP"_ is used to store the docker network ip and port used to inter-communicate
+- _"IP"_ is used to store the docker network ip/port used for system inter-communication
-- _"PORT"_ is used to store the local network port exposed by server node for the user
+- _"PORT"_ is used to store the local network port exposed by docker for the user
 - _"R"_ is used to store the maximum number of server hosts a partition can be assigned

 ## Example Docker Commands